coolsamson7/aspyx/README.md

  The decorator accepts the keyword arguments
- - `eager=True` if `True`, the container will create the instances automatically while booting
+ - `eager=True` if `True`, the container will create the instances automatically while booting the environment
- - `scope="singleton"` defines how often insatcens will be created. `singleton` will create it only once, while `request` will recreate it on every inejction request
+ - `scope="singleton"` defines how often instances will be created. `singleton` will create it only once - per environment -, while `request` will recreate it on every injection request

  Other scopes can be defined.
 Please check the corresponding chapter.

 ## Class Factory

-Classes that implement the `Factory` base class and are annotated wirh `@factory` will register the appropriate class.
+Classes that implement the `Factory` base class and are annotated with `@factory` will register the appropriate classes returned by the `create` method.

 **Example**:
 ```python